 Singapore is a humid country.
 On days when the temperatures skyrocket well into their thirties, you might be tempted to take a head-to-toe shower.
 However, with freshly treated tresses, getting them wet can affect the results as it requires approximately three days to set.
 Avoid wetting or washing it for 72 hours post-treatment.
 This includes postponement of your workouts as your scalp also sweats.
 If you’re wondering how you can take a shower, purchase a shower cap and gently tuck your hair into it without tying.
 Once your hair quarantine period is up, wash with cool water as well as mild shampoo and conditioner.

 Getting your hair wet can negatively impact your freshly treated locks, but damage can worsen when water is combined with either chlorine or saltwater.
 Wait a minimum of two weeks before swimming.
 It’s better to hold off and reschedule that swim session in the pool or at the sea instead of impairing the quality of your soft rebond.
 Both chlorine and saltwater are harsh to your locks, causing them to dry out and become brittle.
 If you’re planning for a beach vacation, try to schedule your appointment at least a month before your trip.

 4. Improve Your Routine

 Infusing your hair with chemicals to restructure its bonds sounds taxing for your tresses.
 And it is!
 By choosing to undergo a chemical treatment such as this, your hair care routine needs to improve.
 Opting for shampoos and conditioners that are gentle on chemically treated locks are a must as these products help nourish and moisturise your tresses.
 Consider deep conditioning treatments like hair masks as they help provide protein for healthier tresses.
-Additionally, you can consider hot oil treatments every month but ensure your stylist is aware that you have undergone this process.

 5. Trim Your Tresses